From Nice and Strasbourg to Paris and beyond, France is filled with amazing cities and towns, each buzzing with its own unique culture and history.

-Knowing how to pronounce French city names correctly helps with communication with various people you encounter, such as taxi drivers, hotel staff, or train station staff, who may be more familiar with local pronunciations.
+I’ve also included the phonetic spellings because chances are you’ve been pronouncing them all wrong.
+French city names often have spellings that don’t align with their pronunciation in English or other languages.
+Knowing how to pronounce French city names correctly helps communicate more effectively with people you might encounter in France, such as taxi drivers, hotel staff, or train station staff, who may be more familiar with local pronunciations.

-**(France population statistics based on estimates from INSEE (French national institute of Statistics).
+**(France population statistics based on estimates from INSEE (French National Institute of Statistics).

 France has a population of nearly 65 million, making it the 22nd most populated country in the world.